-1.8 Advisories should be specific enough in nature to allow audiences to make an informed choice about their, and their children's, exposure to content, while avoiding detail which itself may unduly disturb or offend.
+1.8 Advisories should be specific enough in nature to allow audiences to make an informed choice about their, and their children's, exposure to content, while avoiding detail which itself may disproportionately unduly disturb or offend.

-Displaying classifications and audience advisories for on-screen content
+Displaying classifications and audience advisories for programmeson screen content

 - 1.9 Classifications and any audience advisory symbols (C, L, V, S), must be visible and able to be considered by the audience.
-These must be displayed: - at the beginning of programmes classified G or PG - at the beginning of programmes, and after each break, for content classified M, 16 or 18. - 1.10 For on-screen content, classifications, audience advisories (if any) and a description of the programme should also be included in electronic programming guides, and printed guides where possible.
+These must be displayed: - at the beginning of programmes classified G or PG - at the beginning of programmes, and after each break (for free-to-air television only), for content classified M, 16 or 18. - 1.10 For television programmeson-screen content, classifications, audience advisory symbolsies (if any) and a description of the programme-should also be included in electronic programming guides, and printed guides where possible. - 11.11 Audience advisories do not need to be displayed for foreign pass-through channels with no or little local editorial intervention.